-We have learned so far that there are many beneficial factors when we save some time to be in solitude and reconnect with ourselves, with God and with others.
+We have learned so far that there are many benefits to taking the time to be in solitude and reconnect with ourselves, with God, and with others.

 All great people of faith took time to practice solitude.
 Enoch walks with God, Abraham was called to a life of solitude, Moses spent part of his life in solitude, Jesus recognized the power of solitude and became our example.

-Have you ever wondered if Jesus also spent time in solitude, looking for quietness, peace and refreshment?
-Do you know if there are verses in the Bible that prove that Jesus spent time alone to reconnect with His Father, with Himself and others?
+Have you ever wondered if Jesus also spent time in solitude, looking for peace, quiet, and refreshment?
+Do you know if there are verses in the Bible that prove that Jesus spent time alone to reconnect with His Father, with Himself, and others?

 Let us take a look into Jesus’ practices regarding the time he spent in solitude:

 In Matthew 41-11, Jesus fasts for 40 days in the wilderness in preparation for the inauguration of His ministry.
 We should seek solitude to intentionally prepare ourselves to plan our short- and long-term goals in life.

 Jesus used solitude to grieve when He experienced lost.

 In Matthew 14:13, Jesus receives the bad news of John the Baptist’s execution and withdrew himself to grieve.
 We should seek solitude to recover from inevitable losses and disappointment.

 In Matthew 17:1-9, Jesus seeks the silence of a lonely mountain and God speaks through the transfiguration.
 We should seek solitude in order to listen to God’s Spirit.